Beverley Knight

-Biography

-1973–1993: Childhood
+Early life and education

 Knight attended Woodfield Infant and Junior Schools, and Highfields School in Wolverhampton.
 She was born to Jamaican parents and grew up in a strict Pentecostal household where church attendance was an important element in the life of the family.
 It was here that she began her singing career.
 "The first time I heard music would have been in church.
 My mum was often called upon: 'Come on sister Dolores.
 Lead us in song!'
 Singing was the most natural thing in the world.
 I thought, doesn't everybody's mum lead the congregation at church in song?"
 Knight sang in her local church throughout her childhood, and her musical education was continued at home where she was often exposed to gospel music.
 Because of her parents' religious beliefs, secular music was largely frowned upon, but artists such as Sam Cooke and Aretha Franklin played a big part in her childhood.

 Knight began writing her own songs at the age of 13; however, it was not until she turned 17 that she began to take songwriting and performing seriously.
 She began performing the songs she had written on stage in local clubs in her home town.
 At the age of 19, she performed on the demo songs of Wolverhampton songwriter Westley Jones, who was signed to Dome publishing in London.
 Peter Robinson, the managing director of the company, impressed with her vocals, asked Westley Jones to introduce her.
 Robinson and Jones – who had discovered Knight through demo recordings – also came up with the stage name of Beverley Knight (from Smith) as Peter had also signed another demo vocalist of Jones' from Birmingham, calling her Fiona Day.
 She was adamant that her education should come first and that she should have something to fall back on, and so went to Cheltenham and Gloucester College of Higher Education (now the University of Gloucestershire) to study theology and philosophy.